 Rinse and pick over the sloes, then pat dry in a clean tea towel.
-Using a stainless-steel fork or cocktail stick, prick the sloes and tip into a 2-litre Kilner jar, or divide between 2 smaller jars.
+Using a stainless steel fork or cocktail stick, prick the sloes and tip into a 2-litre Kilner jar, or divide between two smaller jars.

-Add the sugar and gin, and seal the top.
+Add the sugar and gin, then seal the jar.
 Shake well.
-Each day for a week, give the jar a good shake, then put it in a cool, dark place and leave for 2-3 months.
+Once a day for seven days, give the jar a good shake.
+Store the jar in a cool, dark place and leave for two to three months.

-Line a plastic sieve with a square of muslin, set over a bowl, and strain the sloe gin through it.
-Decant into clean, dry bottles, seal and label.
-The sloe gin is now ready to drink but will improve and mature over time, so if possible make it one year to drink the next.
+Line a plastic sieve with a square of muslin set over a bowl and strain the sloe gin through it.
+Decant into clean, dry bottles, then seal and label.
+The sloe gin is now ready to drink but it'll improve and mature over time – so, if possible, make it one year to drink the next.